qloridant/multi-site-contents/config/global.md

 # Config file

-This file contains the main configuration in the yaml part on top...
+This file `config.md` contains the main configuration in the yaml part on top... :kissing_heart: